 For example, the Kitchen VST.
 It just adds something unique to your musical pieces.
 And while you are probably not going to be using this all the time, the free stuff from Embertone is always a good thing to have in your arsenal, should you be needing something different.

 In Kontakt, you can actually create an easier way to load up all your unlicensed Kontakt Libraries.
-If you press ctrl+f, you get the option to assign Quickloads, as you can see in the picture above (down on the right side).
+If you press ctrl+f, you get the option to assign Quickloads, as you can see in the picture above.
 Simply drag the instrument folders from files into the Quickload area to create a more user-friendly and efficient interface.

 Okay, this one also features a good amount of VST effects as well as instruments – but I had to put it on this list.